duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 Entity Framework relies on every entity having a key value that it uses for tracking entities.
 One of the conventions that code first depends on is how it implies which property is the key in each of the code first classes.
 That convention is to look for a property named ?Id? or one that combines the class name and ?Id?, such as ?BlogId?.
 The property will map to a primary key column in the database.

 The Blog and Post classes both follow this convention.
 But what if they didn?t?
 What if Blog used the name *PrimaryTrackingKey* instead or even *foo*?
-If code first does not find a property that matches this convention it will throw an exception because of Entity Framework?s requirement that you must have a key property.
+If code first does not find a property that matches this convention it will throw an exception because of Entity Framework's requirement that you must have a key property.
 You can use the key annotation to specify which property is to be used as the EntityKey.

 ```
     public class Blog
     {
-    ???
     [Key]
-    ??? public int PrimaryTrackingKey { get; set; }
+    public int PrimaryTrackingKey { get; set; }
-    ??? public string Title { get; set; }
+    public string Title { get; set; }
-    ??? public string BloggerName { get; set;}
+    public string BloggerName { get; set;}
-    ??? public virtual ICollection<Post> Posts { get; set; }
+    public virtual ICollection<Post> Posts { get; set; }
     }
 ```

-If you are using code first?s database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey which is also defined as Identity by default.
+If you are using code first's database generation feature, the Blog table will have a primary key column named PrimaryTrackingKey which is also defined as Identity by default.

 ![jj591583_figure01](../ef6/media/jj591583-figure01.png)